Drive sales on autopilot with ecommerce-focused features

 Enabling your shoppers to earn a free shipping perk by hitting a certain threshold incentivizes them to spend more.

-One of the best ways to implement this tactic effectively is to use a free shipping progress bar that tells shoppers just how little they need to add to their cart to save on courier costs.
+One of the best ways to implement this tactic effectively is to use a free shipping progress bar.
+It should tell shoppers just how little they need to add to their cart to save on courier costs.

 Here’s an excellent example of a shipping threshold progress bar from Fashion Nova — it appears on the cart page (MY BAG) to encourage larger spending before checkout: